mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-27-BitLocker-and-Endpoint-Encryption-Recovery/README.md

 ---

-## Objective
+## Overview

-The objective of this lab is to enable and validate BitLocker protection on an endpoint while documenting recovery key handling and encryption limitations.
+In this lab, I enabled and validated BitLocker protection on `MRTG-CLIENT-01` while documenting secure recovery key handling.

-This lab focuses on endpoint encryption as part of a broader identity and security operations model.
-BitLocker protects data at rest, but recovery access must be handled carefully because recovery keys are sensitive recovery material.
+The endpoint drive was already encrypted, but BitLocker protection was off because no key protectors were configured.

+After activation, the protection status changed to `Protection On`, and the operating system drive showed both TPM and numerical password protectors.

+The recovery key value was intentionally excluded from screenshots and public documentation.

 ---

 ## Business Problem

-Monroe Redstone Technology Group needs endpoint encryption to protect workstation data if a device is lost, stolen, or accessed while powered off.
+MRTG needed endpoint encryption to protect workstation data if a device was lost, stolen, removed, or accessed while powered off.

-However, enabling encryption is only part of the control.
-Recovery keys must also be protected, documented, and handled properly.

-If recovery keys are exposed or poorly controlled, they can become a privileged access path.
+Enabling encryption alone is not enough.
+The organization must also confirm that protection is active and that valid key protectors are configured.

+Recovery keys create an additional governance requirement because anyone with the recovery password may be able to unlock the protected drive.

-This lab addresses the need to:
+This lab addressed the need to:

+- Validate endpoint encryption status
+- Confirm TPM readiness
-- Enable BitLocker protection on a workstation
+- Enable BitLocker protection
+- Create a numerical recovery password
+- Document secure recovery key handling
+- Prevent recovery material from appearing in public evidence
+- Validate the final protection state
+- Explain BitLocker limitations within a layered security model

+---

+## Lab Summary

+I created pre-lab checkpoints for `MRTG-DC01` and `MRTG-CLIENT-01`.

+On the client, I used `manage-bde` and `Get-Tpm` to review the initial state.
+The drive was fully encrypted, but protection was off and no key protectors were present.

+I enabled BitLocker protection and selected the Microsoft Print to PDF workflow for recovery key backup without exposing the key in the documentation.

+The BitLocker Control Panel showed `C: BitLocker on`, and final command-line validation confirmed `Protection On` with TPM and numerical password protectors.

+Finally, I created post-lab checkpoints for the client and domain controller.

+---

+## Objectives

+- Create pre-lab checkpoints for the client and domain controller
+- Review the initial BitLocker state
 - Validate TPM readiness
+- Identify the difference between encryption and active protection
-- Confirm BitLocker protection status
+- Enable BitLocker protection
+- Configure TPM and numerical password protectors
-- Document recovery key handling
+- Use a recovery key backup workflow
-- Avoid exposing recovery key material in public documentation
+- Exclude recovery key material from public documentation
+- Validate BitLocker through Control Panel
+- Validate the final state with `manage-bde`
-- Explain BitLocker limitations as part of layered endpoint security
+- Document BitLocker limitations
+- Create post-lab checkpoints

 ---

-## Lab Summary
+## Scope

+### Included

+- Hyper-V checkpoints
+- TPM readiness validation
+- Initial BitLocker status review
-In this lab, I enabled BitLocker protection on `MRTG-CLIENT-01`.
+- BitLocker protection activation

-The endpoint already showed encrypted status, but BitLocker protection was not active because no key protectors were configured.

-After activation, BitLocker protection changed from `Protection Off` to `Protection On`, and the endpoint showed both TPM and numerical password key protectors.

-The recovery key backup step was completed during activation, but the recovery key value is intentionally not displayed in this documentation.
+- Recovery key backup workflow
+- Recovery key handling documentation
+- Control Panel validation
+- Command-line protection validation
+- Key protector validation
+- Layered endpoint security analysis
+- Audit evidence collection

+### Not Included

+- Forced BitLocker recovery testing
+- Recovery password entry testing
+- Recovery key escrow to Active Directory
+- Recovery key escrow to Microsoft Entra ID
+- Group Policy deployment
+- Microsoft Intune deployment
+- Organization-wide compliance reporting
+- BitLocker suspension testing
+- Removable drive encryption
+- Secure Boot validation
+- Production recovery key access auditing

 ---